snovvcrash/RunOF/README.md

     One of these is required:
         -f Path to an object file to load
         -a Base64 encoded object file
+        -u URL to an object file to load

     Optional arguments: